 Migration Pattern and Timing

 Swainson’s hawks are long-distance migrants, and almost the entire population moves from North America to South America during August and September.
 They breed in the western half of the United States and Canada and migrate through Mexico, Central America, and Northern South America before reaching their wintering grounds in Argentina, Uruguay, and Southern Brazil.
-They travel a total of 12,000 miles during their journey.
+They travel a total of about 12,000 miles round trip during their annual migration.

 Diet